vincenthphung/direct-rep/journals/kim_geraghty.md

 Also made a note to add a date_created property to the letter table, so we can later order them by date created.

 We will need to figure out how to get the user's zipcode.
 Instructors mentioned we could probably hit the endpoint with an API call to avoid having to create a poller.
 Sounds like a great idea.

+## Wednesday 11/23/2022

+Working on the google civics api.
+Parsing through the JSON data.
+Started to create lists to display the data we want to see.
+Connecting the dots between the office names, names of the official, and the official index, when there are more than one official per office name.
+Separated the zipcode variable so it becomes an input and not a hardcode.
+Once the lists look good, I will try to connect it to our database with the reps selection POST endpoint.

+Checked in with the group, everyone is working on a separate piece of the project.
+Things are moving along well!